 With cultural betrayal trauma theory, I examine the differential impact of inequality for minority victims of trauma that may contribute to urban disparities.
-I am dedicated to contributing work that has implications for people who are subjected to both discrimination and interpersonal trauma.
+With this work, I hope to both document harm and identify avenues of hope and healing for youth, families, communities, institutions, and society.

 Short article on Cultural Betrayal Trauma Theory from The Conversation: The Unique Harm of Sexual Abuse in the Black Community.